 CCIH’s 30×30 initiative was announced at the Annual Conference in June 2019 and will be officially launched in September 2019.
 Through the initiative, CCIH members commit to improving access to quality health services.
 The 30×30 initiative will bring global attention to the needs of faith-based health services that are vital parts of local health systems.
 This initiative seeks to increase access and utilization of quality health systems from trusted faith-based health services by raising awareness and encouraging partnerships, which in turn drive more funding, smart policies, and long term organization commitment.
-The 30×30 initiative features a pledge by CCIH members and affiliates.
+The 30×30 initiative features a commitment by CCIH members and affiliates.
 Together we will draw upon these commitments to tell the story of how strong faith-based services improves lives.
-See a slide deck explaining more.
-CCIH member comments are being reviewed and the final version of the initiative will be announced by the end of Summer 2019.
+For more about the initiative and to make a pledge visit the 30×30 Resource Page.

 Working Group Issue Paper